 How to Get the Most Out of Angkor Wat and Angkor Archaeological Park

-So how do you prepare for a visit so that you are more fully engaged with the experience?
+So how do you prepare for a visit so that you are more fully immersed in the experience?
 Some quick tips:

-- Visit Angkor National Museum in Siem Reap for an engaging overview of the history and the chance to see relics, art and sculpture found at the temples.
+Don’t miss the excellent Angkor National Museum in Siem Reap for an engaging overview of the history and the chance to see relics, art and sculpture found at the temples.
 There’s also a souvenir shop which has a small selection of books.

 Nobody spends more time at the Angkor temples than a professional archaeologist, so get tips from an archaeologist.
-Read our Archaeologist’s Guide to Angkor Archaeological Park, and part 2 of that interview with Dr Damian Evans, How to Get the Most Out of the Angkor Archaeological Sites for a more immersive experience.
+Read our Archaeologist’s Guide to Angkor Archaeological Park and part 2 of that interview with Dr Damian Evans on How to Get the Most Out of the Angkor Archaeological Sites for a more immersive experience.

-This is by no means a detailed packing guide to Angkor Wat and Angkor Archaeological Park, which we are working on, however, this is the important stuff you need to know.
+This is by no means a detailed packing guide to Angkor Wat and Angkor Archaeological Park, however, this is the important stuff you need to know.
 Protection from the heat, sun and mosquitoes should be your first priorities.
 After that, it’s about comfort.